Gardening Answers Knowledgebase

 My personal experience with Liriope is not altogether positive.
 It pokes along in partial shade in my garden, looking rather ratty most of the time.
 It may be that I don't provide it with enough water to make it happy.
 It's hard to say, based on one person's garden, whether the same will hold true in other soils, and other light and irrigation patterns.
 I don't see it planted in large public spaces, or even in large quantity in home gardens in our area.
 And I agree with you, it's not a turf substitute--its common name 'lilyturf' is a misnomer, as it's not a lily and neither is it a turf plant.

 Liriope is included in Perennials: The Gardener's Reference by local authors Susan Carter, Carrie Becker, and Bob Lilly (Timber Press, 2007).
 There are several species.
 Liriope muscari forms clumps a foot and a half wide; Liriope spicata "spreads rapidly by underground stems and will cover a wide area; it is therefore not suitable for edging but is excellent for groundcover."
-(It grows 8-12 inches tall by a possibly infinite spread!)
-Liriope spicata is also described by the authors as invasive.* The authors say all Liriope flowers best in sun, and prefers moist, well-drained soil though it may be drought-tolerant once established.
+It grows 8-12 inches tall by a possibly infinite spread, meaning it can be aggressive if the conditions are right.
+The authors say all Liriope flowers best in sun, and prefers moist, well-drained soil though it may be drought-tolerant once established.
 "Ragged with neglect" accurately describes the way my own plants look, so perhaps I'm just negligent.
 The authors say it may be cut back to the ground in spring before new growth begins, but "if there's no winter damage, do not cut back."

 Link to this record only (permalink)